eydward/Density-k-PDG/doc/develop.md

 # Development

-*This document outlines the build/test environment, and how to modify the code, contribute to the project.
+*This document outlines the build/test environment, how to modify the code, and how to contribute to the project.
 As a prerequisite, readers should be familiar with the content in [Math, Data Structure, and Algorithms](./math_alg.md).*

 ## Development Environment Setup

-In order to build and run the code, a c++ 17 compatible compiler is required.
-I used `gcc 11.2.0`, but any `gcc-11` release  should work.
+In order to build and run the code, a C++ 17 compatible compiler is required.
+I use `gcc 11.2.0`, but any `gcc-11` release  should work.
   - To install `gcc` on Windows, follow instructions in this [section](https://code.visualstudio.com/docs/languages/cpp#_example-install-mingwx64).
   - On Debian-based Linux distros (including Ubuntu) just run